Criticism of the Walt Disney Company: ESPN

 ESPN has also been accused of overpaying for sports broadcasting rights, and that Wall Street analysts have raised concerns that this could be a major drain on Disney as a whole, since the amount of money that can be recuperated from retransmission consent fees and advertising is limited; Disney still profits from the ESPN division but as of 2015 was cutting the network's higher-priced content to ensure long-term profitability.
 In October 2015, ESPN laid off about 300 employees, citing the rights costs combined with the increasing trend of cord-cutting.

 In November 2019, ESPN's owner The Walt Disney Company launched the streaming service called Disney+.
 ESPN heavily promoted the Disney+ launch, leading to accusations that the network was sacrificing its journalistic integrity.
 Examples cited by critics included a Simpsons-themed edition of SportsCenter "Top 10", as well as NFL reporter Adam Schefter tweeting that Disney+ "will change lives".
 Writing in Slate, Laura Wagner said that the "tongue bath" for Disney+ "represents a new inflection point in ESPN's decline from journalistic institution to entertainment company".
 Wagner added "This clumsy marketing blitz is an embarrassing exercise that turns ostensible reporters into stooges.
 It's also a stark example of just how flimsy ESPN's editorial vision has become."
 Meanwhile, Kelly McBride of the nonprofit journalism organization the Poynter Institute in an interview with The Washington Post said "You're turning the journalist into a salesperson and asking them to upsell the product.
 That's not the relationship you want the journalist to have with the audience member.
 You want that relationship to be about trust in the journalist's expertise."

+American Broadcasting Company

+Over the years, ABC, a division of The Walt Disney Company, including ABC Daytime and ABC News, has faced criticism and controversy on a range of issues, including depicting a school shooting rampage, Ted Koppel reading names of the members of the United States Armed Forces who were killed in Iraq, a contract dispute, false credentials, the purchase of Freeform, suspension of Jimmy Kimmel, and guests hosted on The View.
+Separately, company officials and employees like Alexis Debat and Michael Eisner have been criticized, while ABC series Ellen and Nothing Sacred have been criticized by Christian religious organizations.